Masamune-kun's Revenge: Manga

 Writer Hazuki Takeoka and Korean female artist Tiv began serializing the manga in the December 2012 issue of Ichijinsha's shōnen manga magazine Monthly Comic Rex on October 27, 2012.
 Ten tankōbon volumes were released between April 2013 and July 2018.
 A spin-off titled "Masamune-kun's Re???
 (Somehow))" (政宗くんのリ○○○（リなんとか）, Masamune-kun no Ri○○○ (Nantoka)) is drawn by Yūki Shinichi and is serialized on Gekkan ComicREX starting from November 2016 issue.
 North American publisher Seven Seas Entertainment announced that they had licensed the series on September 4, 2015.
 The series concluded in 2018, with the final chapter being released on June 27.
+Volume 0, a collection of extra chapters not published in the original volumes, was released on April 27, 2017.
 Takeoka and Tiv launched an epilogue manga in Monthly Comic Rex on September 27, 2018.
 The short manga, titled Masamune-kun no Revenge After School (政宗くんのリベンジ, Masamune-kun no Ribenji after school), is a series of after-stories focusing on various characters.
 The short manga was released in tankōbon as 11th volume of the main series.
 A sequel manga, Masamune-kun's Revenge engagement, began serialization on Ichijinsha's new Comic Howl manga website on April 26, 2023, and ended on December 26 of the same year.
 The sequel was released in tankōbon as 12th and 13th volume of the main series.